The Neutrino Opacity of Neutron Star Inner Crust: Introduction

 In some recent studies, phases different from the typical \emph{nuclear pasta} were found.
 The work by Nakazato \emph{et al.}~\cite{nakazato_gyroid_2009}, inspired by polymer systems, found also gyroid and double-diamond structures, with a compressible liquid drop model.
-Dorso \emph{et al.}~\cite{dorso_topological_2012} arrived to pasta phases different from those already mentioned with molecular dynamics, studying mostly its characterization at very low temperatures.
-In our previous work~\cite{alcain_beyond_2014} we have shown that these new pasta phases had an absorption peak in the characteristic wavelength of the Urca neutrinos for symmetrical neutron star matter.
-All these non homogeneous phases add up to what we shall call \emph{Generalized Nuclear Pasta} (GNP).
+Dorso \emph{et al.}~\cite{dorso_topological_2012} obtained pasta phases different from those already mentioned with molecular dynamics, studying mostly their characterization at very low temperatures.
+In our previous work~\cite{alcain_beyond_2014} we have shown that these new pasta phases had an opacity peak (i.\ e., a local maximum in the opacity) in the characteristic wavelength of the Urca neutrinos for symmetrical neutron star matter.
+We will refer to all these different non homogeneous phases as \emph{Generalized Nuclear Pasta} (GNP).

-Of the many models used to study neutron stars, the advantages of classical or semiclassical models are the accessibility to position and momentum of all particles at all times and the fact that no specific shape is hardcoded in the model, as happens with most mean field models.
-This allows the study of the structure of the nuclear medium from a particle-wise point of view.
-Many models exist with this goal, like quantum molecular dynamics~\cite{maruyama_quantum_1998}, simple-semiclassical potential~\cite{horowitz_nonuniform_2004} and classical molecular dynamics~\cite{lenk_accuracy_1990}.
-In these models the Pauli repulsion between nucleons of equal isospin is either hard-coded in the interaction or as a separate term~\cite{dorso_classical_1988}.
+Among the advantages of classical or semiclassical models are the accessibility to position and momentum of all particles at all times, which allows the calculation of correlations of all orders.
+Moreover, no specific structure is hardcoded in the model, as it happens with most mean field models.
+This enables the study of the structure of the nuclear medium from a particle-wise point of view.
+Many models exist with this goal, including quantum molecular dynamics~\cite{maruyama_quantum_1998}, simple-semiclassical potential~\cite{horowitz_nonuniform_2004} and classical molecular dynamics~\cite{lenk_accuracy_1990}.
+In these models the Pauli repulsion between nucleons of equal isospin is hard-coded in the interaction.
+On the other hand, a specific Pauli potential developed in~\cite{dorso_classical_1987} was used in the QCNM~\cite{dorso_classical_1988} and later in Ref.~\cite{hartnack_quantum_1989}.

-In the works done by Horowitz \emph{et al.}~\cite{horowitz_neutrino-pasta_2004, horowitz_nonuniform_2004}, the neutrino absorption and mean free path was calculated for a specific temperature and proton fraction.
-With these results, they showed that from models with long-range Debye-like repulsion and short-range nuclear-like interaction can emerge a very long range structure, the \emph{nuclear pasta}.
-For the studied system, this very long range structure has an absorption peak in the energy region of Urca neutrinos.
+In the works done by Horowitz \emph{et al.}~\cite{horowitz_neutrino-pasta_2004, horowitz_nonuniform_2004}, the neutrino opacity and mean free path was calculated for a specific temperature and proton fraction.
+With these results they showed that a very long range structure (\emph{nuclear pasta}) emerges in calculations using models with long-range Debye-like repulsion and short-range nuclear-like interaction.
+For the studied system, this very long range structure has an opacity peak in the energy region of Urca neutrinos for the very diluted \emph{gnocchi} phase.